The Rosabeth Moss Kanter Award for Excellence in Work-Family Research

 Identifying the best-of-the-best research about work and family from around the globe.

-About the Kanter Award
+Congratulations to the 2024 Kanter Award winners!

 The Kanter Award is given to the authors who publish the best work-family research article during a calendar year (note that “family” is broadly defined).
 No external nominations are accepted for the award.
 Instead, every article published in a large number of scientific journals is scrutinized by a large committee of esteemed scholars who generate a list of award candidates.